 Costs are usually included in the solicitor's fee, and unless there's something seriously amiss or time consuming, estimate from about £200 to £300.

 Your property has to be registered with the Government's Land Registry department.
-A small fee is charged, depending on the value of the property and can range from £40 and £910.
+A fee is charged, depending on the value of the property and will range from £40 and £910.

-A lender usually wants a survey carried out, particularly if the property is listed, in a tired state or is in an area where there are concerns about flooding, subsidence or anything else that could affect the stability of the property.
+A survey can be particularly important if the property is listed, in a tired state or is in an area where there are concerns about flooding, subsidence or anything else that could affect its stability.

 |Property price||Stamp duty rate|